Kevtom2003/React-Weather-App/README.md

 # React-Weather-App
-#Enter your pwn API Keys to retrieve the weather data
+#Enter your own API Keys to retrieve the weather data